 Using the most up-to-date materials will make the IRB process easier on you as well as the IRB office.
-The IRB continuously updates its application and templates to improve clarity and usability.
+The IRB continuously updates its templates to improve clarity and usability.

-- Researchers that submit outdated applications (older than one year) will be asked to re-submit the most recent version.
+- Researchers that submit outdated documents will be asked to re-submit the most recent version.

-- To avoid delays, always download your application and templates from our website.
+- To avoid delays, always download templates directly from our website.

-- Do not use documents obtained from faculty chairs and blackboard sites unless you verify that they are current.
+- Do not use templates obtained directly from faculty chairs and/or blackboard sites unless you verify that the templates are current.

-The IRB provides templates and instructions to make this process easier on you, and to be sure that all of the federally-mandated information is included.
-Visit the Informed Consent page for more information.
+The IRB provides consent templates and instructions to make the IRB process easier on you, and to be sure that all of the federally-mandated information is included on the document.